 2. Keep your camera battery warm

-When batteries get cold the chemical reactions that are needed to provide power slow, and they die very quickly.
+When batteries get cold the chemical reactions that are needed to provide power slowly, and they die very quickly.
 If you’ve got a long walk between shots, put your camera away in a bag to protect it from the worst of the weather.
 Also, carry a spare battery or two and keep them nestled in a warm inner pocket.
-You could even slip in a hand-warmer to keep them (and you) toasty until they’re required.
+You could even slip in a hand warmer to keep them (and you) toasty until they’re required.